jtlovell/GENESPACE/readme.md

 # 2. Quick start

-For more detail regarding installation, input files format and outputs, see below.
+For more detail regarding installation, input files format and outputs, see sections 3 (additional setup details) and 4 (pipeline description).

 ## 2.1 Install and load GENESPACE